middleman/middleman-asciidoc/README.md

 activate :asciidoc
 ```

-You can also pass options to Asciidoc:
+You can also pass options to AsciiDoc:

 ```ruby
 activate :asciidoc, :asciidoc_attributes => %w(foo=bar)